 There isn’t a set time period.
-We update the Liberty Score as the votes merit and we base it largely on Congress’ schedule.
-Sometimes Congress will go months without taking up any serious legislation and will pass the time by filling it with campaign “show votes” or meaningless activities, such as naming post offices.
-Any time a major policy vote happens that impacts the nation, rest assured that Conservative Review will be there to mark it up and provide our subscribers with what was voted on, why it was important, and how the politicians you care about voted.
+We update the Liberty Score as the votes merit, and we base it largely on Congress’ schedule.
+Sometimes Congress will go months without taking up any serious legislation and will pass the time with campaign “show votes” or meaningless activities, such as naming post offices.
+Any time a major policy vote happens that affects the nation, Conservative Review will be there to mark it up and provide our readers with details about what was voted on, why it was important, and how the politicians voted.

 My politician says that your scorecard is wrong.
 Is it?

-Most likely they have a low score or are trying to rationalize some vote.
-A lot of Republicans like to claim they are conservatives, but too often their voting records tell a different story.
-We don’t expect any elected official to be perfect, but we do expect them to keep promises.
-We use the same votes and standards to measure politicians and some score very well while others, not so much.
-Politicians thrive off of feeding us misinformation and spin.
-After all, there is a reason they spend hundreds of millions of dollars each election cycle on campaign ads: they have to shape their perception by voters to deflect attention from their voting records.
+Most likely that politician has a low score or is trying to rationalize a vote.
+Many Republicans like to claim they are conservative, but too often their voting records tell a different story.
+We don’t expect elected officials to be perfect, but we do expect them to keep promises.
+We use the same votes and standards to measure politicians, and some score very well while others don’t.
+Politicians thrive on feeding us misinformation and spin.
+After all, there’s a reason they spend hundreds of millions of dollars each election cycle on campaign ads: They have to shape voters’ perceptions of them to deflect attention from their voting records.

 - Conservative Votes: How many times this legislator voted with conservative values and standards.